AironDev/adminmodule/docs/customization/action-buttons.md

 }
 ```

-Next we need to tell Voyager that we want to use this action.
+Next we need to tell AdminModule that we want to use this action.
 For this open your `app/Providers/AppServiceProvider.php` and search for the `boot()` method

 ```php
 <?php